AstroMusers/ExoCore/README.md

 # Modules

-ExoCore is divided into **seven** modules that broadly categorizes lessons based on a particular aspect of exoplanet research.
+ExoCore is divided into **seven** modules that categorizes lessons based on a particular aspect of exoplanet research.
+They include:

+* Databases
+* Data Repositories
+* Data Structures
+* Data Analysis and Modeling Software
+* Utility Software
+* Citizen Science
+* Exoplanet Resources and Collaborations

+Further information on module content and specific lessons can be found in the main [ExoCore](./ExoCore/ExoCore.ipynb) Jupyter notebook.

 # Pre-curricular survey